ShVerni/AirBeamLogger/README.md

 sudo chmod 644 /etc/network/interfaces /etc/network/interfaces.ap
 ```

-What you do next depends on if you're planning to use the NTP functionality with a WPA-Enterprise network or a regular WPA2 network (if you're not planning to use it at all you can skip this).
+What you do next depends on if you're planning to use the NTP functionality with a WPA-Enterprise network or a regular WPA2 network (if you're not planning to use NTP at all you can skip this).

 For a WPA-Enterprise network run the following commands:
 ```bash